markjprice/cs14net10/docs/ch12-http-web-techs.md

 ![Chrome Developer Tools recording network traffic](assets/B31466_12_07.png) *Figure 12.7: Chrome Developer Tools recording network traffic*

-4. In Chrome’s address box, enter the address of Microsoft’s website for learning ASP.NET, which is the following URL: https://dotnet.microsoft.com/en-us/learn/aspnet
+4. In Chrome’s address box, enter the address of Microsoft’s website for learning ASP.NET front-end web development, which is the following URL: https://dotnet.microsoft.com/en-us/learn/front-end-web-dev

 5. In **Developer Tools**, in the list of recorded requests, scroll to the top and click on the first entry, the row where **Type** is **document**, as shown in *Figure 12.8*:

 ![Recorded requests in Developer Tools](assets/B31466_12_08.png)